-Looking to make a truly big splash with your marketing in 2019?
-A high-volume influencer campaign may be the best way to get the word across to your target audience, without the distrust and disinterest that can accompany advertising efforts.
+Looking to make a truly big splash with your marketing?
+A large-scale influencer campaign may be the best way to get the word across to your target audience, without the distrust and disinterest that can accompany advertising efforts.

-High-volume influencer marketing allows brands to reach consumers with content that feels organic and relevant, while also benefiting from the economies of scale.
+Large-scale influencer campaigns allows brands to reach consumers with content that feels organic and relevant, while also benefiting from the economies of scale.
 However, large programs can come with logistical challenges as you look to scale your campaign across tens or even hundreds of influencers.

 Large-Scale Influencer Campaigns – The Basics

 Influencer Research & Recruitment

 Finding and vetting large numbers of influencers that are a contextual fit for your brand can be difficult and resource intensive.
 While it may be a relatively simple task to identify five Instagrammers to partner with, finding 30 or 50 new people each campaign is a whole different ball game — and there’s no easy way to automate the process of recruiting individual influencers, not to mention handling logistics like negotiation, content creation, and payments.

 Without sounding too self-serving, when it comes to recruiting a large number of influencers, outsourcing is often the most efficient and cost-effective method.
 Agencies often have dedicated teams who focus solely on finding new influencers and all recruitment.

 Contract Negotiation and Execution for Large-Scale Influencer Campaigns